eddast/AMDb-theAppMovieDatabase-XF/README.md

 Below are images that demonstrate the Top Rated Movies tab's functionality:

 ![alt text](https://image.ibb.co/f8oDEm/Top_Rated_Tab.jpg)
-(Note that in the first frame not all images and cast members have been fetched.
+(Note that the first frame demonstrates the pull-to-refresh function; since as stated before some resources are asynchroniously fetched like images and cast members and these things have not been fetched in this frame for all cells as reloading is in progress.
 This is intentional to demonstrate the "lazy-load")

 ### Third tab: Popular Movies
 This tab has essentially the same functionality as the Top Rated Movies tab, except that movies displayed in this view's list